ICHEC/qpcc/instructions/instructions.md

     ```
     This will load conda environment.
 Anything installed by pip or conda will be installed in this environment.
 ---
-3. Now, we need to install julia, within the environment using conda.
-It's latest version is available in channel "conda-forge" (only).
-Run following to install julia in the environment.
+3. Now, we need to install julia, within the environment using conda.Run following to install julia in the environment.

     ```bash
     conda install -c microsoft qsharp notebook